theQuert/Knowledge-Updating-System/README.md

 ## Overview
 **Event Triggered Article Updating System** is a long article updating application for knowledge update.

+Spearheaded the development of an Event Triggered Article Updating System, a cutting-edge application designed for updating long articles with new knowledge.
+This project showcases a significant advancement in handling full-text knowledge updating triggered by news events, leveraging the capabilities of large language models (LLMs).

 The whole system is trained on [**NetKu dataset**](https://github.com/hhhuang/NetKu) for *knowledge updating in full-text triggered by a News Event*.

 ## Demo
 A live demonstation of the model can be accessed at [Live Demo](http://140.119.164.212:7840) with GPU support, and [HF Space](https://huggingface.co/spaces/theQuert/Event-Triggered-Article-Updating-System) with CPU support.

 ## Key Features
-1. **Long texts input support**: Curently due to the limitation of LLMs, long context input is not clearly understood, and also hard to capture relationshtip between pargraphs.
-We make it suitable for longer inputs.
-The input lengths for full-article is **unlimited** as long as each paragraph is not longer then 4,096 tokens.
+1. **Long texts input support**: Overcame the limitations of existing LLMs by enabling the system to understand and process long context inputs.
+Developed a unique approach allowing for unlimited full-article input lengths, with each paragraph handling up to 4,096 tokens.

-2. **Instruction-Tuned**: We provide multiple baselines, including fine-tuned our data on **Alpaca**, **Vicuna**,  and GPT based models.
+2. **Instruction-Tuned Models**: Implemented multiple baseline models, including those fine-tuned on LLaMA, Alpaca, Vicuna, and GPT-based models, demonstrating versatility and adaptability in model training.

-3. **Model Architecture**: We proposed the new construction of Encoder-Decoder based model.
-And further prove the effectiveness of our model.
+3. **Innovative Model Architecture**: Proposed and developed a new Encoder-Decoder based model architecture.
+Conducted comprehensive evaluations to prove the effectiveness of this novel approach in the context of knowledge updating.

 ## Citations